Ogre 2: Halo 2

 They won countless Halo 2 tournaments after the transition to the new game, which also saw them add another dominant Halo CE player, Saiyan, and team Domination was born.
 The team was considered unbeatable and although they lost a few events, they never fell below second place.
 They changed their names to Final Boss.
-As the key member of Final Boss, Ogre 2 lead his team to win the first Halo 2 Nationals and two consecutive Major League Gaming National Championships in 2004 and 2005.
+As the key member of Final Boss, Ogre2 lead his team to win the first Halo 2 Nationals and two consecutive Major League Gaming National Championships in 2004 and 2005.

 It wasn't until the emergence of Team Carbon that Final Boss struggled to continue its reign of dominance.
 Carbon and Final Boss would soon develop what was the biggest rivalry in Halo.
 At the 2006 Nationals, they placed second to Team Carbon in a 4–6 match.
 The OGRE Twins and their team Final Boss dominated MLG tournament play in both Halo CE and Halo 2, finishing in the top two in 38 consecutive tournaments (winning thirty of these), including ten tournament wins in a row between 2004 and 2005 and nine tournament wins in a row between 2005 and 2006.
 They also have an older brother Marty, OGRE3, who served as a coach for Final Boss at several tournaments.

 For the last season of Halo 2 in 2007, the team made a change.
 They dropped Saiyan and picked up Strongside from Carbon.
 The result was a loss-free tournament.
 In the 2007 Nationals, Final Boss took first place and received a $100,000 check.
 This was one of the biggest winnings in competitive gaming history at the time.
-Ogre 2 and Ogre 1 had some of the highest winnings among players as well.
+Ogre2 and Ogre 1 had some of the highest winnings among players as well.